Fabi-DCI/TO-DO-List/README.md

 A simple terminal-based to-do list application for managing tasks.

+NOTE: Thats just version 1 there is still some stuff i need to fix/update:
+- you can add multiple tasks with the same name just diff way of spelling.
+- there is no deadlines yet
+- ...

 ## Features
 - **Add Tasks**: Add tasks to your to-do list.
 - **Remove Tasks**: Remove tasks and mark them as finished.